Why does God allow suffering?

 Pain is, in most cases, a good thing.
 If you touch a hot stove your body reacts with pain that causes you to quickly move your hand.
 The pain is a defense mechanism that keeps you from further harm.
 We might not like the pain, but it does serve a purpose.

 To read more about why pain is a good thing check out: Why Pain Is Actually A Blessing

 Yet, we know all too well in our world pain can quickly move to suffering.
 An accident that leads to lifelong pain.
 A disease that ravages our body.
 Harm that was brought upon us by another human.
 Or the millions that have no access to basic human needs.
 Suffering is all around us.

 Of course, it’s not just physical pain that brings about suffering, nonphysical suffering is often silent, but just as painful.
 Those who have been abused wear scars that seemingly never heal.
 Betrayal leaves many wondering if they will ever be whole again.
 Grief causes one’s life to halt and become devoid of meaning.
 And the list could go on and on and on.

 Suffering is all around us.

 Again the question not so quietly arises.
 Why does God allow suffering?
-How can good God allow suffering?
+Or more pointedly, how can good God allow suffering?